Which LinkedIn Plan is Suitable for Service Providers?

 Your focus is on building credibility and connecting with potential clients:

-Regardless of which LinkedIn plan you choose, managing an active presence can quickly become overwhelming.
-Many service providers report feeling buried under "tonnes of valuable LinkedIn messages" with no efficient way to organize them.
+Regardless of which plan you choose, an active presence leads to a flooded inbox.
+Many service providers report feeling buried under "tonnes of valuable LinkedIn messages" with no efficient way to organize them—a common and frustrating pain point.

 This is where Kondo can be a game-changer, especially for service providers who rely heavily on LinkedIn messaging for client communication.
 Unlike LinkedIn's native interface, Kondo helps you:

-• Organize conversations with labels - Categorize conversations with custom labels (e.g., "Hot Lead," "Active Client," "Follow-up Required") and view them in separate, prioritized inboxes
+• Organize with Labels & Split Inboxes: Categorize conversations with custom labels (e.g., "Hot Lead," "Active Client," "Follow-up Required") and view them in separate, prioritized inboxes

 For service providers on the free LinkedIn plan, Kondo offers particularly valuable functionality by addressing many pain points that would otherwise require a premium subscription to manage effectively.